awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cognito-userpool-schemaattribute.md

 `DeveloperOnlyAttribute`  <a name="cfn-cognito-userpool-schemaattribute-developeronlyattribute"></a>
 We recommend that you use [WriteAttributes](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_UserPoolClientType.html#CognitoUserPools-Type-UserPoolClientType-WriteAttributes) in the user pool client to control how attributes can be mutated for new use cases instead of using `DeveloperOnlyAttribute`\.
 Specifies whether the attribute type is developer only\.
 This attribute can only be modified by an administrator\.
 Users will not be able to modify this attribute using their access token\.
+For example, `DeveloperOnlyAttribute` can be modified using the API\_AdminUpdateUserAttributes API but cannot be updated using the API\_UpdateUserAttributes API\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)